-- 9. Do you take drugs more often than prescribed or for purposes other than those recommended by your doctor? - 10.
+- 7. When you are under pressure or feel anxious, do you automatically take a sedative, a drink, or both? - 8.
+Do you turn to drugs after becoming upset, after confrontations or arguments, or to relieve uncomfortable feelings? - 9.
+Do you take drugs more often or for purposes other than those recommended by your doctor? - 10.
 Do you often mix drugs and alcohol? - 11.
 Do you drink or take drugs regularly to help you sleep or even to relax? - 12.
 Do you take a drug to get going in the morning? - 13.
 Do you find it necessary or nearly impossible to not use alcohol and/or other drugs to have sex? - 14.
 Do you find yourself not wanting to be around friends who do not use drugs or drink on a regular basis? - 15.
 Have you ever seriously thought that you may have a drug addiction problem? - 16.
 Do you make promises to yourself or others that you will stop getting drunk or using drugs? - 17.
 Do you drink and/or use drugs alone, often secretly?

 A higher number of "yes" answers indicates a greater likelihood that you are abusing alcohol and/or drugs.
-Many places offer help at the local level, such as programs in your community listed in the phone book under "Drug Abuse" or "Drug Counseling" including www.smartrecovery.org, or Saint Jude Retreats at www.soberforever.net, or National Council on Alcoholism and Drug Dependence (NCADD) at www.alcoholalcoholism.org/? gclid=CJPXhvvwzrkCFdFDMgodoBwAEg.
+Many places offer help at the local level, such as programs in your community listed in the phone book under "Drug Abuse" or "Drug Counseling."
 Other resources include community crisis centers, telephone hotlines, and the National Mental Health Association.